Notes on the

-Although Linux distros that use the Gnome desktop environment --- like Ubuntu, LinuxMint, and Debian --- have been dominating the estimates of numbers of users of various Linux 'distros' lately (circa 2007 to 2012), there are many Linux users who prefer the 'heavy-weight' (resource-hungry) KDE desktop environment or 'lighter-weight' desktop environments or X window managers such as Xfce, LXDE, Enlightenment, Fluxbox, Openbox (the default window manager for LXDE), or other windowing systems.
+Although Linux distros that use the Gnome desktop environment --- like Ubuntu, LinuxMint, and Debian --- have been dominating the estimates of numbers of users of various Linux 'distros' lately (circa 2007 to 2012), there are many Linux users who prefer the 'heavy-weight' (resource-hungry) KDE desktop environment or 'lighter-weight' desktop environments such as Xfce or LXDE --- and various X window managers such as Xfwm (the default window manager for Xfce), Openbox (the default window manager for LXDE), Enlightenment, Fluxbox, or other windowing systems.

 [Here (at gilesorr.com) is an exhausting list of window managers and desktop environments for Linux and Unix.]

 Linux users who do not use Gnome are often disinclined to be interested in getting to know my 200-plus 'feNautilusScripts' --- apparently because they think that the only way they can run Nautilus scripts is by using a Gnome desktop (with the Gnome window manager, Metacity or Mutter)--- and they do not want to use the Gnome desktop and window environment.